dann254/fancy-shoppinglist/README.md

   1. on the `runserver.py` file comment out line 4 and uncomment line 6.
   2. `python runserver.py`

+  **Note**: *cdn version of bootsrap is used in this app. make sure you have internet connection when running the app*

 # Deployed on heroku
   https://salty-stream-46784.herokuapp.com/